Internet Web Hosting Scams and Ripoffs

 Web Design Templates Are Not Your Own Property

-Free Search Engine Submission Ploy
+Free Search Engine Submission Scam

-No Contact Address or Phone
+Hosting Company Has No Contact Address or Phone

 When you are searching for a hosting company look for a physical address or phone number so if you are having an emergency you will be assured that you can contact them quickly.
 Check the support number on the weekends to see if they have 24/7 support.
 Try out their email contact and see how long it takes for you to get a reply to your question (this may not be proof that you will get the same response after you become a member).
 If the only support they offer is a FAQ sheet with supposed answers to common problems--run like the wind and find a real hosting company.